dipankardas011/dipankardas-portfolio/content/diary/Jul23.md

 description = "Let's talk about my July 2023"
 +++

+# Date 2023-07-07
+1. Done DSA question
+2. Deployed the kubesimplify website on fermyon and added AWS Cloudfront(CDN) for edge deployment (cacheing)
+3. Cisco network assignments
+4. Had call with some of the folks in fermyon cloud as well
+5. Done the research thing
+6. FInally upgrade to a new earphone

 # Date 2023-07-06
 1. Some more reading on research
 2. Rust programming